tobihoernchen/thesis/README.md

 JRE is also required, CUDA might be useful.

+Every simulation environment contains a Pypeline-Connector, which holds a reference (absolute path) to your python installation.
+You have to install the pypeline-library to AnyLogic an change the path manually before first use.

 If you plan to work with certain libraries in Anylogic (like Material Handling), be aware that depending on the Anylogic version you might be required to move some .jar files.
 The procedure is described in the corresponding [issue on github](https://github.com/t-wolfeadam/Alpyne/issues/18).

 ## Structure